All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What It Is

 Lixisenatide is a short-acting GLP-1 receptor agonist designed for mealtime glucose control.
-Its rapid onset and shorter duration of action specifically target postprandial glucose excursions, making it ideal for patients with normal fasting glucose but elevated post-meal levels.
+Its rapid onset and shorter duration of action specifically target postprandial glucose excursions, making it ideal for patients with normal fasting glucose but increased post-meal levels.

 Clinical Evidence

 The ELIXA trial assessed cardiovascular safety in 6,068 patients with recent acute coronary syndrome, demonstrating cardiovascular safety over 2.1 years (Pfeffer et al., NEJM, 2015).
-While not showing cardiovascular benefit, the trial confirmed safety in high-risk patients and established lixisenatide's role in comprehensive diabetes management.
+While not showing cardiovascular benefit, the trial confirmed safety in high-risk patients and established lixisenatide's role in thorough diabetes management.

 GetGoal trials demonstrated A1C reductions of 0.7% to 0.9% when added to basal insulin or metformin.
 In GetGoal-L, lixisenatide added to basal insulin achieved superior postprandial glucose control compared to insulin dose escalation, with 56% vs 39% reaching A1C targets (Riddle et al., Diabetes Care, 2013).
 Weight effects were neutral to slightly positive, with minimal impact on body weight.